Just-Fun/Phonebook/README.md

 Add / Edit / Delete stored records
 ```

 The system is available only to authorized users.
-If the user is not logged in, when you try to open any page it redirects to the login page.
+If the user is not logged in, when they try to open any page it redirects to the login page.

 ## Getting Started